mdgspace/trianglify/README.md

     app:fillTriangle="true" />
 ```

 > TrianglifyView should be invalidated on change of any of the parameter for changes to take effect.
-To invalidate TrianglifyView call invalidate method on the Trianglify View Instance.
+To invalidate TrianglifyView call updateView method on the Trianglify View Instance.

 ## 2. API Documentation